mapcode-foundation/mapcode-rest-service/README.md

        Return information for a specific alphabet.

        Path parameters:
-         alphabet        : alphabet to get info for, numeric or alpha code
+         alphabet        : Alphabet to get info for, numeric or alpha code.

     General query parameters for methods which return a list of results:

-       offset            : return list from 'offset' (negative value start counting from end) count             : return 'count' items at most
+       offset            : Return list from 'offset' (negative value start counting from end). count             : Return 'count' items at most.

 ## Building The REST API Service